Autódromo Internacional Ayrton Senna (Goiânia)

 Autódromo Internacional Ayrton Senna is a motorsport race track located in Goiânia, Brazil.
-From 1987 to 1989, it hosted the Brazilian motorcycle Grand Prix in MotoGP.
+From 1987 to 1989, returning in 2026, it hosted the Brazilian motorcycle Grand Prix in MotoGP.

 On 14 December 2024, MotoGP announced that the Brazilian Grand Prix will return to Goiania in 2026, with the track being resurfaced and upgraded to be able to host, as it currently has a too low of a FIA/FIM Grade.

 In March 2025, several riders such as Luca Marini, along with Franco Morbidelli, two premier class riders and two home riders, Eric Granado and Diogo Moreira, did a demo lap on this circuit in a special visit between the Argentine GP and America GP races.